cybertec-postgresql/pg_permissions/README.md

 You need `CREATE` privileges on the schema where you install the extension.

+Note that you won't be able to upgrade the extension from version 1.2 or earlier to 1.3 or later for technical reasons (an added enumeration value for the `MAINTAIN` privilege).
+You will have to drop and re-create the extension to upgrade to 1.3 or later from an earlier release.
+Don't forget to dump the contents of `permission_target` before you do that, so that you can restore them afterwards.

 ### Installation without the extension building infrastructure ###

 This is also what Windows users will have to do because there is no extension